projectatomic/adb-vagrant-registration/README.md

 The plugin is designed in an registration-manager-agnostic way which means that plugin itself does not depend on any OS nor way of registration. vagrant-registration only calls registration capabilities for given guest, passes the configuration options to them and handles interactive registration.

-That being said, this plugin currently ships only with registration capability files for RHEL's Subscription Manager.
+That being said, this plugin currently ships only with registration capability files for RHEL's Subscription Manager and `rhn_register`.
 Feel free to submit others.

 To configure the plugin, always include the configuration options mentioned in this file within the following configuration block in your Vagrantfile.